-(c) HOMEWORK: Homework will be assigned daily, but will not be collected.
+- HOMEWORK: Homework will be assigned daily, but will not be collected.
 It will be up to you to try all the exercises and to see me if you have any problems with them.
-To succeed in this course, it is very important that you do the exercises close after they are assigned; try to do some every day.
+To succeed in this course, it is very important that you do the exercises close after they are assigned; do some every day.

-The homework questions form the basis for the weekly quizzes, so if you are able to do all of the homework, then you should do fine on the quizzes.
+The homework questions form the basis for the weekly quizzes, so if you are able to do all the homework problems, then you should do fine on the quizzes.

-GRADING: Grading is done on a standard scale:
+• GRADING CUTOFFS: Grading is done on a standard scale: